Omnigrasp: Grasping Diverse Objects with Simulated Humanoids

 \section{Introduction}

-Given an object mesh, our aim is to control a simulated humanoid equipped with two dexterous hands to pick up the object and follow plausible trajectories, as shown in Fig.\ref{fig:teaser}.
-This capability could be broadly applied to create human-object interaction for animation and AV/VR, with potential extensions to humanoid robotics~\cite{he2024omnih2o}.
+Given an object mesh, we aim to control a simulated humanoid equipped with two dexterous hands to pick up the object and follow plausible trajectories, as shown in Fig.\ref{fig:teaser}.
+This capability could be broadly applied to creating human-object interactions for animation and AV/VR, with potential extensions to humanoid robotics~\cite{he2024omnih2o}.
 However, controlling a simulated humanoid with dexterous hands for precise object manipulation poses significant challenges.
 The bipedal humanoid must maintain balance to enable detailed movements of the arms and fingers.
 Moreover, interacting with objects requires forming stable grasps that accommodate diverse object shapes.
 Combining these demands with the inherent difficulties of controlling a humanoid with a high degree of freedom (\eg 153 DoF) significantly complicates the learning process.

-These challenges have led previous methods on simulated grasping to employ a disembodied hand \cite{Christen_undated-ag, xu2023unidexgrasp, dasari2023learning} to grasp and transport.
+These challenges have led previous methods of simulated grasping to employ a disembodied hand \cite{rajeswaran2017learning, Christen_undated-ag, xu2023unidexgrasp, dasari2023learning} to grasp and transport.
 While this approach can generate physically plausible grasps, employing a floating hand compromises physical realism: the hands' root position and orientation are controlled by invisible forces, allowing it to remain nearly perfectly stable during grasping.
-Moreover, studying the hand in isolation does not accurately reflect its typical use, which is being attached to a mobile and flexible body.
-A naive approach to supports hands is to use existing full-body motion imitators \cite{Luo2023-ft} to provide body control and to train additional hand controllers for grasping.
-However, the presence of a body introduces instability, limits the movement of the hands, and requires synchronizing the entire body to facilitate finger motion.
+Moreover, studying the hand in isolation does not accurately reflect its typical use, which is when it is attached to a mobile and flexible body.
+A naive approach to supporting hands is to use existing full-body motion imitators \cite{Luo2023-ft} to provide body control and train additional hand controllers for grasping.
+However, the presence of a body introduces instability, limits hand movement, and requires synchronizing the entire body to facilitate finger motion.